 How We’re Helping Grizzlies Come Back from the Brink

-The grizzly bear stands as an embodiment of wild, untamed nature.
-Yet they were almost hunted to oblivion.
-Their comeback story illustrates the power of habitat conservation and federal protections to pull a species back from the brink of extinction — but their story isn’t finished yet.
+The grizzly bear stands as an embodiment of wild, untamed nature, yet in the 19th and early 20th century they were almost hunted to oblivion.
+Their comeback story illustrates the power of the Endangered Species Act (ESA) and habitat conservation to pull a species back from the brink of extinction — but their story isn’t finished yet.

-Grizzly bears once occupied much of the American West, with a population estimated at 50,000.
-Yet a century of hunting and habitat destruction nearly wiped out grizzlies in the lower 48 states.
-While their population has rebounded since the federal government listed them as threatened in 1975, there are still fewer than 2,000 of them in the lower 48.
+Grizzly bears once occupied much of the American West and Great Plains, with a population estimated at 50,000 prior to 1800.
+While their population has rebounded since the federal government listed them as threatened under the ESA in 1975, as of 2021 there were still fewer than 2,000 of them in the lower 48 states.
+That’s approximately four percent of their former range.

 Are grizzly bears endangered?

-Within the lower 48 states, the grizzly bear is currently listed as “threatened” and protected under the Endangered Species Act.
-Yet despite their population growth, grizzlies still face significant threats to their survival due to loss of food from climate change, killing by humans, hostile state management, and habitat fragmentation from human development, including roads.
+Outside of Alaska, the grizzly bear is currently listed as “threatened” under the Endangered Species Act.
+The U.S. Fish and Wildlife Service will determine this January whether to continue this listing for grizzly bears in the lower 48 states (most grizzly populations are in Wyoming, Idaho, and Montana, and rarely in Washington).
+Grizzlies still face significant threats to their survival due to loss of key food sources from climate change, killing by humans, hostile state management practices, and habitat fragmentation from human development.

 What are major threats to grizzly bears?